with Relationship Speaker/Author/Coach... Larry James

 keep your maiden name as well.
 This way you keep your established credit and build credit with your married name.

-NOTE; Some places (including state and U.S. government offices) may require you to show a certified copy of your marriage license
+NOTE; Some places (including state and U.S. government offices) may require you to show a certified copy

 before they will legally change your name.
 You usually get this from the Clerk of the Court where the marriage license was recorded.